 (Form 505).
 This form is available on the ADEM web page.
 An applicant submits the form via regular mail to the address shown on the form.
 Electronic submittals of Form 505 are not presently accepted by the ADEM.
 The appropriate exam fee must accompany the exam application that is mailed to ADEM.

 An applicant will be notified at the test center if he or she passes or fails the exam.
-If the exam is failed, the applicant may repeat the application and registration process and retake the exam at their own pace.
-However, the applicant must re-apply by submitting both a new Form 505 and a new exam fee with each application submitted to re-take an exam.
+If the exam is failed, the applicant may repeat the application and registration process and retake the exam a second time.
+However, the applicant must re-apply by submitting a new Form 505 to ADEM, along with a new exam fee that must accompany each application submitted to re-take an exam.
+An applicant may continue to re-take an exam multiple times.
+However, after the second test failure, the applicant will be required to obtain continuing education classes prior to applying to take the exam for a third time.
+Contact ADEM's Operator Certification Program at 334-271-7796 to obtain further information before re-applying for an exam after a second test failure.

 ADEM will evaluate the intern's experience and make a determination.
 The intern will be notified by mail and, upon approval, ADEM will mail the intern a valid Operator Certificate.
-An intern has 5 years to obtain the minimum experience required to become certified or the intern must retake the exam for that grade level.
+Upon passing the examination, an intern has 5 years to obtain the minimum experience required to become certified or the intern must retake the exam for that grade level.

 Consulting Services of Alabama